Cite this

 What happens if we try to compress data to a size smaller than its information content, or infer the outcome of a random event about which we have incomplete information?
 These questions can be answered by rate-distortion theory.

-One application area of rate distortion theory is in lossy compression, where we’re trying to compress some source of events to the smallest size possible, but we’re willing to tolerate some level of error upon decompression.
+One application of rate distortion theory is lossy compression, where we compress a source to the smallest size possible while tolerating some error upon decompression.
 That is, the decompressed message will be “close to" but not exactly the same as the compressed source.
 Because we can tolerate some error, we need not preserve all of the information about the source in the message.

 There is a trade-off between how much information we discard and how many errors will be present after decompression: the more information we throw away, the shorter a binary encoding we can make, but the more errors we will make upon decompression.
 The rate-distortion curve quantifies this trade-off.
 The rate quantifies the amount of information we have about the source, and distortion quantifies the number and severity of the errors we make.
 The rate-distortion curve applies not just to data compression problems, but to any situation in which we have incomplete information about a random event, such as the imperfect transmission of data.